Mark Walker (North Carolina politician): Committee assignments

-Further campaigns
+Post-Congressional Career

+2022 U.S. Senate Campaign

 On December 1, 2020, Walker announced his candidacy for the open U.S. Senate seat to be vacated by retiring Republican senator Richard Burr.
 Walker's primary opponents included U.S. Representative Ted Budd and former Governor Pat McCrory.
 Budd received the endorsement of former president Donald Trump and won the nomination, with Walker finishing behind McCrory in third place.

+2024 North Carolina Gubernatorial Campaign

 Walker announced his candidacy for the 2024 North Carolina gubernatorial election.
 In October 2023, he withdrew from the governor's race to run for his old House seat.

+2024 U.S. House Campaign

+In October 2023, he withdrew from the governor's race to run for his old House seat.
 Addison McDowell finished in first place in the Republican primary election with 26% of the vote, short of the 30% of the vote required to avoid a runoff election, and Walker finished in second place, with 24%.
 Though Walker initially indicated that he wanted a runoff election, he opted to withdraw from the race and joined the Donald Trump 2024 presidential campaign, making McDowell the Republican nominee.

-In April 2025, he was nominated to serve as Ambassador at Large for International Religious Freedom, succeeding Rashad Hussain.